sjsrey/ors/ors_address.md

 There are positive developments, however.
 The rise of exploratory spatial data analysis, geocomputation, agent based models, microsimulation, data mining, and related new computationally based methods are enabling an expansion of the scope of regional science.
-Very often the outcome of these lines of investigation are new types of questions arising from newly discovered empirical patterns, and this stands in stark contrast to the tradition approach of hypotheses based investigation.
+Very often the results of these lines of investigation are new types of questions arising from newly discovered empirical patterns, and this stands in stark contrast to the tradition approach of hypotheses based investigation.
 These do not, however, have to be mutually exclusive and I would argue they can be complementary approaches.

 ## Open Modeling
 Interoperability and open modeling are crucial for moving regional science into the high performance computing era.
 Much of our regional science modeling toolkit consists of frameworks that were developed and designed for the single desktop era.
-In order to tap into the power offered by multiprocessing, cluster and grid computing architectures, a significant refactoring of this code base will be required [@Anselin:2011wt].
+Affording the power of multiprocessing, cluster and grid computing architectures will require a significant refactoring of this code [@Anselin:2011wt].

 While earlier I remarked that the current state of the science in regional modeling consists of individual modeling efforts that are largely isolated from one another, there are some important exceptions that point the way forward towards supporting a genuine form of model integration.
 The UrbanSim project [@Waddell:2002aa]  is fully open source and released under the GPL.